What Happens If a Business Gets Sued for Breach of Contract That Happened Because of Coronavirus?

 (b) does not begin performance of his, her or its obligations within 30 days after the commencement date specified in the agreement or an amended commencement date agreed to by the consumer in writing.

 Accordingly, a consumer within a business-to-consumer contract appears to have an explicit statutory right to cancel a contract if the contract is delayed by thirty (30) days or more.
 It is also noted that, aside from failing to cancel in accordance to the required procedure or by waiving the right to cancel for delay, the consumer holds the right to cancel regardless of any unforeseeable factors that caused the delay.
 This right to cancel contracts could prove very costly for many businesses who may lose profits from what was 'booked business' as well as those businesses who already incurred substantial production expense.
 In this regard, there may be some saving grace whereas the case decision of Sawh v.
-Par-Tek Construction Services Inc., 2017 CanLII 53634 at paragraphs 50 to 60 indicates that a business should be compensated for the expense incurred prior to contract cancellation.
+Par-Tek Construction Services Inc., 2017 CanLII 53634 at paragraph 50 to paragraph 59 indicates that a business should be compensated for the expense incurred prior to contract cancellation.